Ken Avery begins his 6th year as Gardener.

 “In this world of tension, what a pleasant relief to come to this refuge away from the city noise and bustle.
 Here is found solace in silence.
 Having searched for many years for a place where can be seen sunrises and sunsets across the lake.
 Northern lights, clear cold water and a rock-bound coast similar to the coast of Maine.
 This was it.
 The cabin is build on a shelf of rock above the water’s edge, high enough to be safe from the waves.
 Surrounded by the beauty of sky, water and forest which can be seen from every window of the cabin, also looking across the lake toward the south can be seen the islands stretching away into purple distances.
 From this, one never tires.”

-During the summer Ken and his helpers, principally Ed Bruckelmeyer, were able to add a considerable amount of plastic pipe to supplement and extend the Garden watering system, finally bringing a water supply down to the Woodland Garden.
+During the summer Ken and his helpers, principally Ed Bruckelmyer, were able to add a considerable amount of black flexible pipe to supplement and extend the Garden watering system, finally bringing a water supply down to the Woodland Garden.
 Previously they had to run hoses from the water connection in the upper Garden.

 In the Friends Newsletter, (Vol. 12 No. 3) editor Martha Crone wrote: